 California Integrated Report Cycles

 In 2015, the State Water Board took steps to achieve timely biennial submittals to the U.S. EPA and ensure quality data by narrowing the universe of waterbodies and data it would evaluate by amending its Listing Policy.
 The amendments to the Listing Policy provided, first, for the use of a new database for assembling data on potential water quality limited standards, known as the California Environmental Data Exchange Network (CEDEN).
 (Listing Policy, p.
-17, § 6.1.1.)
+17, section 6.1.1.)
 To accommodate increases in data submittals and the ramping-up of CEDEN, the State Water Board adopted a regulatory definition of “readily available data and information” required to be evaluated under the Act as “data and information that can be submitted to CEDEN or its successor database, as directed in the notice of solicitation.”
 (Ibid.)

 Additionally, to achieve timely biennially submittals to the U.S. EPA, the State Water Board develops the California Integrated Report each listing cycle primarily consisting of assessments of waterbodies within the regions of three Regional Water Boards.
 The three Regional Water Boards identified for conducting assessments for the listing cycle are characterized as being “on-cycle” by a notice of public solicitation of water quality data.
 The other six Regional Water Boards that are “off-cycle” may also assess high-priority data, make listing or delisting recommendations, or propose changes to the 305(b) report.
 Every two years, Regional Water Boards are rotated, and every region is fully assessed once every six years.